-The Ostrowski lab (ostrowski-lab.org, @elizostrow) recently re-located to Massey University in Auckland, New Zealand, and this position will be located there, with opportunities to travel to field sites in the United States.
+The Ostrowski lab (ostrowski-lab.org, @elizostrow) is located at Massey University in Auckland, New Zealand, and this position will be located there, with opportunities to travel to field sites in the United States.
 The ideal applicant will have prior undergraduate research experience (preferably in microbiology or evolutionary biology), will be curious and self-motivated, and have strong written and oral communication skills.

 Questions?
 Please feel free to contact me to discuss further.

-Currently, I can best support Massey University undergraduates (Auckland, NZ) or US-based undergraduates able to travel to Mountain Lake Biological Station (Blacksburg, VA, USA).
+Currently, I can best support undergraduates in the Auckland region or US-based undergraduates able to travel to Mountain Lake Biological Station (Blacksburg, VA, USA).
 If interested, please contact me by email to discuss further.

 Not sure how to get started with research?
 Fill out the form here to send me a message, sign up for notices about upcoming field trips, or check-out our new blog to join us for field trip or participate in ongoing laboratory research projects.